M4elstr0m/mc-MetalDetector/README.md

 ## 📚 Usage

 Run this script in Minecraft by typing `\metaldetector` in the chat.
-Notice that this is a backslash "\\" not an usual slash "/"
+Notice that this is a backslash "\\" not a usual slash "/"

 ##
 Displays the generic help message